TUM-AAS/ml-casadi/README.md

 **Approximated**, where the PyTorch model is abstracted as first or second order approximation.
 The necessary parameters are passed to the CasADi function at every function call.
 This enables the use of any differentiable PyTorch module.
 Our paper describes how the approximation can be used to efficiently apply a learned dynamics model efficiently in an MPC setting.

 ## Integration with Acados
-To use this framework with Acados :
+To use this framework with Acados:
 - Follow the [installation instructions](https://docs.acados.org/installation/index.html).
 - Install the [Python Interface](https://docs.acados.org/python_interface/index.html).
 - Ensure that `LD_LIBRARY_PATH` is set correctly (`DYLD_LIBRARY_PATH`on MacOS).